bsycorp/inkfish/README.md

 * `ANONYMOUS` - Identifies a user or system which does not supply a proxy-authorization header and does not have any identifying metadata tags.

-The `acl` directive is used to permit requests according to a URL white-list.
+The `acl` directive is used to permit requests according to a regular expression matching a URL..
 You may optionally specify one or more methods in the ACL, causing only requests made with one of the listed methods to match the ACL.
 Typical "whole-host" acls look like:

 * `acl ^http(s)?://foo\.com/`

-Note that it is generally an error to forget the trailing `/`, as this will cause the regular expression to match things like `https://foo.com.au/evilthing` as well as the intended domain `https://foo.com/`.
+WARNING: it is generally an error to forget the trailing `/`, as this would cause the regular expression to match things like `https://foo.com.au/evilthing` as well as the intended domain `https://foo.com/`.
 Similarly, it is usually an error to forget to escape dots with backslashes as this can also cause unintended matches.

-The `bypass` directive used to disable TLS MITM for specific hosts.
+The `bypass` directive is used to disable TLS MITM for specific hosts.
 The "host:port" portion of the request is matched directly against the client's CONNECT request.
 For example:

 * `bypass my-super-bucket.ap-southeast-2.amazonaws.com:443`